NVIDIA/kubevirt-gpu-device-plugin/README.md

-# NVIDIA K8s Device Plugin to assign GPUs and vGPUs to Kubevirt VMs
+# NVIDIA K8s Device Plugin to assign GPUs and vGPUs to KubeVirt VMs

 > Starting from v1.1.0, we will only be supporting KubeVirt v0.36.0 or newer.
 Please use v1.0.1 for compatibility with older KubeVirt versions.